-Scenario: Undergraduate nursing students play the part of the patient and are provided a scenario to commit to memory.
-The nursing student (patient) has a chief complaint specific to the outcomes delineated in the accompanying didactic course.
+Scenario: Undergraduate student nurses play the part of the patient and are provided a scenario to commit to memory.
+The student nurse (patient) will have a chief complaint specific to the outcomes delineated in the accompanying didactic course.
 Subjective:

 - Chief Complaint/Present Illness

 - Past Medical History

 - Family History

 - ROS

 - Personal/Social History